Botanical Name: Pelargonium peltatum

 Soil: Peat moss-based soilless mix.

-Fertilizer: Feed every 3 weeks spring through fall with a high-phosphorus fertilizer diluted by half.
+Fertilizer: To get the most blooms, feed every 3 weeks with a high-phosphorus fertilizer only while the ivy geranium is budding and flowering.
 High-nitrogen fertilizers given to young plants will bring a lot of foliage growth, but few flowers.
-To get the most blooms, use a high-phosphorus fertilizer only while the ivy geranium is budding and flowering.

 Propagation: Take stem cuttings in spring and root in fresh potting mix.
 Geraniums are easy to grow from seeds, too.
 Sow seeds in early spring.